astronomer/astro-docs/ac/next/03_production.md

 ## Per-Machine Setup

-Each machine that will be running an Astronomer Certified component (Scheduler, Webserver, Worker) will need all of the following steps performed.
+Each machine that will be running an Astronomer Core component (Scheduler, Webserver, Worker) will need all of the following steps performed.

 ### Create System User to Run Airflow